roshnet/blogstate-api/README.md

     $ python3 -m venv venv
 (or use `virtualenv` instead).

-To activate it for Linux-based systems -
+To activate it in Linux-based systems -

     $ source venv/bin/activate

-To activate it for Windows -
+To activate it in Windows -

     $ \venv\Scripts\activate.bat